 Is paint included?

-Is installation included?
+Is delivery or installation included?

-What options are extra?
+What options cost extra?

 What warranty is included?